Convergence and operadic compatibility of bulk and boundary OPEs in two-dimensional conformal field theory: Vertex operator algebra and homotopy little 2-disk operad

 Let $A \in \Tr_r$, which corresponds to the parenthesized product as in Section \ref{sec_magma}.
 As was mentioned in Remark \ref{rem_vertex_as_product}, the vertex operator is a product depending on $z$, so we can consider the corresponding parenthesized product.
 For example, the product corresponding to $1(23), (12)3 \in \Tr_3$ is given by

-It is important to note that the variables of the vertex operator change depending on the shape of the tree (see introduction for why the change of variables is appeared).
+It is important to note that the variables of the vertex operators depend on the shape of the tree.
 Note that each vertex operator corresponds a vertex of the tree, $v\in V(A)$, and the variables $\{z_v\}_{v\in V(A)}$, given in Section \ref{sec_model_C}, give the correct ones (see Fig \ref{fig_tree_vertex}).

 In general, for trees $A \in \Tr_r$ and $a_1,\dots,a_r \in V$, denote by $Y_A(a_1,\dots,a_r,z_1,\dots,z_r)$ the composition of vertex operators defined by \eqref{eq_vertex_comp}, which we call a {\it parenthesized vertex operator}.
 For $u\in V^\vee$, $\langle u, \exp(L(-1)z_A) Y_A(a_1,\dots,a_r,z_1,\dots,z_r)\rangle$ is a formal power series in $T_A$.